ickyicky/arch_install/README.md

 ## Making things easy

 First of all, you want to dual boot and have windows already installed, shrink its partition.
-Next, burn Arch iso to and USB or CD and boot it.
+Next, burn Arch iso to an USB or CD and boot it.
 Disable safe boot in BIOS if enabled.

 To make things easy, it is good idea to perform the installation through ssh.
 This enables you to copy and paste commands which is really usefull :) I highly encourage to copy all commands i supplied to some editor, edit their arguments and then paste it to ssh session and execute.
 To enable this feature, first set up password for **root** account: